 - PERFORMANCE: Your performance statement that shows how your portfolio is tracking.

 - ADVICE: Your investment agreement and any updated agreements you’ve signed since you joined.

 This section allows you to transfer money into your Stockspot accounts via bank transfer or BPAY (where available).
 Please note, this function is only available on the desktop version of the Stockspot dashboard and is not available on the Stockspot app.

 Select to view your bank transfer and BPAY details.

+From here you can also view or update your current investment profile if your circumstances change.
 Your investment profile is based on your current financial situation, how long you want to invest for and your capacity for risk.

 Find out how Stockspot makes it easy to grow your wealth and invest in your future.

 This article was originally published in November 2018 and was updated in September 2019 and February 2023.